APU vs TLSense CPU performance comparison

 APU2 can achieve roughly 140Mbit/s throughput on OpenWRT with AES-128-GCM.

-Based on this chart, we can estimate that i5-4210U can achieve up to ~650Mbit/s, and i7-6500U can run at full Gigabit.
+Based on this chart, we estimate that J6412 should be able to achieve ~840Mbps, and N100 can run at 1.4 Gbps.

 Power consumption comparison

-Power consumption is an important factor for devices that are always-on 24/7/365.
+Power consumption is an important factor for devices that are always on 24/7/365.

 Summary